!We embrace equality, diversity, and inclusiveness in our lab!

 -

-Interview preparation makes you excel.
-Some people do mock interviews, which is fine.
-And I know there are institutions that do that for students.
-But I don’t anticipate that you have practiced.
+Interview preparation makes you excel (X).
+I don’t anticipate that you have practiced in mock interviews.
 If you are someone who tends to get nervous about interviews because you have limited experience, then practice may help.
 But here is my genuine advice from the other side of the table.
 First, an interview for my lab is not a unidirectional evaluation.
 It is not just me evaluating you.
 You are also evaluating me.
 We are trying to figure out how well my lab and your research match.
 So, relax.
 Second, I do not conduct interviews just for formality, and I am perfectly aware of all the decision-making biases when relying on interviews.
-My interviews are designed to obtain as much information as possible to determine if both of us can be happy (as happy as one can be in graduate school) in the next few years.
+My interviews are designed to obtain as much information as possible to determine if both of us can be happy (as happy as one can be during the journey of graduate school) in the next few years.
 So please help me and yourself by being genuine.
-Third, you will also be talking to my graduate students, both as a group and individually.
-If there is a good reason, you may also speak with my collaborators.
+Third, you will also be talking to my graduate students.
+You may also speak with my collaborators.
 This is again to give both parties an opportunity to get to know each other, so be yourself and ask questions you care about!
 Ultimately, your passion and depth of thinking cannot be trained by mock interviews.

 Clarification: